 Fans were preparing to complain about the same game they've been waiting for a decade.
-Complaints went from assist characters taking too much damage, missing "important" characters (despite most of the requests not being important to the Marvel universe since The Nineties or—in the case of Capcom characters—it not having any released game since The Nineties), the roster size being smaller than MvC2 (despite half of that game's cast consisting of "clone" characters and those few really cared about), its combo-easiness compared to MvC2 (despite there being several infinite combos), that the game takes little to no skill, to trivial stuff like Deadpool's lines, slight changes in movesets, and the game not being Marvel vs. Capcom 2: New Age Of Heroes running on MT Framework.
+Complaints went from assist characters taking too much damage, missing "important" characters (despite most of the requests not being important to the Marvel universe since The '90s or—in the case of Capcom characters—it not having any released game since The '90s), the roster size being smaller than MvC2 (despite half of that game's cast consisting of "clone" characters and those few really cared about), its combo-easiness compared to MvC2 (despite there being several infinite combos), that the game takes little to no skill, to trivial stuff like Deadpool's lines, slight changes in movesets, and the game not being Marvel vs. Capcom 2: New Age of Heroes running on MT Framework.

 A minor one from Ultimate, people are complaining about the visual effects of X-Factor (the character becomes a black silhouette with red outline and aura, as well as the highlighted X on the lifebar).
 Another one is the HUD; people preferred the vanilla HUD because the new one is jumbled (Assist 2 on the top, point character in the middle and the Assist 1 on the bottom of the arrangement).

 Jill in general.
 Some fans hate that her moveset was changed from what it was in MvC2, which consists of keep aways (such as summoning enemies), shoulder tackles, pistol counters, and rocket launchers.
 Now, it's rushdowns, kicks, kicks, more kicks, and a pair of VZ61 sub machineguns.
 Even her Spy Cat Suit design has been criticized, which was also the reaction for many Resident Evil fans.